marknotfound/django-nextjs-starter/README.md

 The `backend/Dockerfile` is used for the `backend` and `celery` services.
 It is, in my opinion, suitable for production use, but open a pull request if something looks off.

 ## Deploying
 This repo is generally unopinionated on deploying.
-I unofficially recommend Vercel for Next.js and Railway for Django.
+I unofficially recommend [Vercel](https://vercel.com/) for Next.js and [Railway](http://railway.app/) for Django.
 Both support monorepos such as this by allowing you to specify a root directory.
-It is up to you how you want to deploy.
+Ultimately it is up to you how you want to deploy.
 The backend uses `DATABASE_URL` and `REDIS_URL` environment variables which are commonly used in PaaS offerings.